linagora/openpaas-esn/doc/cli.md

 - db-host: default is localhost
 - db-port: default is 27017
 - db-name: default is esn
+- es-host: default is localhost
+- es-port: default is 9200
 - type: the data type to reindex.
-Possible values: users
+Possible values: users, contacts

 **populate**